A data entry virtual assistant eliminates the need for sorting and entering multiple data records yourself.

 Meaning that you don’t have to invest in renting an office space, chairs, desk, computers, and providing internet connection to a VA as you would’ve done to an employee.

-An employee that was employed as a salesman will be trapped with uploading data to a Customer Relationship Management (CRM) software instead of selling.
+An employee that was employed as a salesman will be trapped with uploading data to Customer Relationship Management (CRM) software instead of selling.

 A customer support staff will find herself preparing and updating data, with little time to answer support tickets.